tc39/proposal-intl-segmenter/README.md

 Q: Why is this API stateful?

-It would be possible to make a stateless API without a BoundaryIterator, where instead, a Segmenter has two methods, with two arguments: a string and an offset, for finding the next break before or after.
+It would be possible to make a stateless API without a BoundaryIterator, where instead, a Segmenter has two methods, with two arguments: a string and an offset, for finding the next boundary before or after.
 This method would return an object `{precedingSegmentType, index}` similar to what `next()` returns in this API.
 However, there are a few downsides to this approach:
 - Performance:
   - Often, JavaScript implementations need to take an extra step to convert an input string into a form that's usable for the external internationalization library.
-When querying several break positions on a single string, it is nice to reuse the new form of the string; it would be difficult to cache this and invalidate the cache when appropriate.
+When querying several positions on a single string, it is nice to reuse the new form of the string; it would be difficult to cache this and invalidate the cache when appropriate.
   - The `{precedingSegmentType, index}` object may be a difficult allocation to optimize away.
 Some usages of this library are performance-sensitive and may benefit from a lighter-weight API which avoids the allocation.
-- Convenience: Many (most?) usages of this API want to iterate through a string, either forwards or backwards, and get all of the appropriate breaks, possibly interspersed with doing related work.
-A stateful API may be more terse for this sort of use case--no need to keep track of the previous break position and feed it back in.
+- Convenience: Many (most?) usages of this API want to iterate through a string, either forwards or backwards, and get all of the appropriate boundaries, possibly interspersed with doing related work.
+A stateful API may be more terse for this sort of use case--no need to keep track of the previous position and feed it back in.

 It is easy to create a stateless API based on this stateful one, or vice versa, in user JavaScript code.

 Q: Why is this an Intl API instead of String methods?

-A: All of these break types are actually locale-dependent, and some allow complex options.
+A: All of these boundary types are actually locale-dependent, and some allow complex options.
 The result of the `segment` method is a BoundaryIterator.
 For many non-trivial cases like this, analogous APIs are put in ECMA-402's Intl object.
 This allows for the work that happens on each instantiation to be shared, improving performance.
 We could make a convenience method on String as a follow-on proposal.

 Q: What exactly does the index refer to?